 By clicking the + and - buttons, more than one XSLT stylesheet can be fed to the exporter.
 The stylesheets are executed in the given order, with the output of a stylesheet being the input for its direct successor.
 The Importer/Exporter is shipped with example XSLT stylesheets in subfolders below templates/ XSLTransformations in the installation directory.

-Note: To be able to handle arbitrarily large exports, the export process reads single top-level features from the database, which are then written to file.
-Each XSLT stylesheet will hence just work on individual top-level features but not on the entire file.
+Note: To be able to handle arbitrarily large exports, the export process reads single top-level features from the database, which are then written to the target file.
+Each XSLT stylesheet will thus just work on individual top-level features but not on the entire file.

 Note: The output of each XSLT stylesheet must again be a valid CityGML structure.